volunteersvn80/revanced-nonroot/README.md

 # Note

-I don't allow someone with a github named Fioren to download and use my new code anymore.
+I don't allow someone with a github named Fioren to download and use my new code.
 He/she uses my code but said: "I was created".